Photon-HDF5/photon-hdf5/docs/reading.rst

 is currently our recommended HDF5 wrapper for LabVIEW which is also used in the `reading examples <http://photon-hdf5.github.io/photon_hdf5_reading_examples/>`_.

-We provide
-`examples on reading Photon-HDF5 files <http://photon-hdf5.github.io/photon_hdf5_reading_examples/>`_
-in different programming languages.
+To facilitate the adoption of Photon-HDF5 we provide `examples on reading Photon-HDF5 files <http://photon-hdf5.github.io/photon_hdf5_reading_examples/>`_ in different programming languages.

-The next section discuss how to implement a generic Photon-HDF5 reader for a single-molecule FRET analysis program.
+In the next section we discuss how to implement a generic Photon-HDF5 reader for a single-molecule FRET analysis program.